fransotodev/caliper-ethereum-benchmarks/Readme.md

 - **Geth PoW:** Local Blockchain using the Go-Ethereum official implementation with the consensus algorithm Proof of Work
 - **Geth PoA:** Local Blockchain using the Go-Ethereum official implementation with the consensus algorithm Proof of Authority

 ## Configuration

 ### Ganache

 Refer to Ganache and Truffle docs [here](https://www.trufflesuite.com/) if this is the first time you use them.

-Ganache accounts used by Caliper are hardCoded in benchmarks/configGanache.yaml.
+Ganache accounts used by Caliper are hardcoded in benchmarks/configGanache.yaml.
 Therefore you either need to change them with your ganache addresses or generate the same 10 accounts with ganache using the seed `source jewel review offer prosper reform tent carpet cry license hint lottery`

 _Note: There accounts are for testing purposes, don't use them with real Ether ;)_

 ### geth PoW

-Run the network like I explain in [my other repo](https://www.github.com/fransotodev/geth-private-blockchain) and run the command below!
+Run the network like I explain in [my geth repo](https://www.github.com/fransotodev/geth-private-blockchain) and run the command below!

 ### geth PoA

-Run the network like I explain in [my other repo](https://www.github.com/fransotodev/geth-private-blockchain) and run the command below!
+Run the network like I explain in [my geth repo](https://www.github.com/fransotodev/geth-private-blockchain) and run the command below!

-## Deploy the Smart contract
+## Compile Smart contract

 I provided ganache and geth configs (geth based on [my other repo](https://www.github.com/fransotodev/geth-private-blockchain)) for truffle , just run:

-- Ganache: `truffle migrate --network development`
-- Geth: `truffle migrate --network geth`
+`truffle compile`

 After that you will need to modify the contract build file to specify a gas big enough for caliper not to complain.
 You can do it manually or run `node scripts/prepareBuildedContract.js` (it sets it to 300000).